A Guide To Claiming For Rear End Collisions

 • The cost of home adaptations – if you’ve been seriously injured and need home adaptations such as wheelchair ramps or a stairlift, for example.

-Providing copies of your bank statements, payslips, and any relevant receipts or invoices could be used to support your claim for special damages.
+Providing copies of your bank statements, payslips, and any relevant receipts or invoices that prove these losses could be used to support your claim for special damages.

 To see if you could be eligible to work with a solicitor on our panel if you suffered injuries after your car was rear ended, you can contact our advisors.